Mentored Research Opportunities

 - Other algorithmic projects – I have a variety of other smaller scale projects, involving algorithms, tools and software, mostly related to optimization problems in computational biology, but several other areas as well.
 Feel free to come and ask about other available projects, or bring your ideas involving algorithms, heuristics, and anything related!

 Dr. Monisha Pulimood:

-- NSF TUES grant – Research, design and develop the collaborative infrastructure to support the NSF-funded TUES grant described on her Research (http://pulimood.pages.tcnj.edu/research/) page.
-This project will entail development of web and mobile applications, social computing integration, and hosting on the Amazon AWS EC2 cloud instance.
+- CABECTPortal - Continue research, design and development of the collaborative infrastructure to support the NSF-funded TUES grant described on her Research (http://pulimood.pages.tcnj.edu/research/) page.
+This project will entail integrating social computational concepts into the development of the web and mobile applications.

-- Web-based data management system – Continue development of the web-based system that manages data on brownfields, and legislation related to pollution and the environment.
-See her Research page (http://pulimood.pages.tcnj.edu/research/) for more details on this project.
+- SOAP (Students Organizing Against Pollution) – Continue development of the web application that manages data on brownfields, and legislation related to pollution and the environment.
+See (http://pulimood.pages.tcnj.edu/research/) for more details on this project.

 Dr. Andrea Salgian:

 My research is in the area of human computer interaction.
 I’m looking for students interested to work on the following projects:

 - Computer vision applications on mobile platforms - investigate how to write applications to process images from the camera or the photo album on iOS and Android devices, as well as the use of the OpenCV library on on mobile devices.
 Possible applications include image processing effects, object, face and gesture recognition algorithms, steganography.
 Investigate the use of the cloud for high computational needs.

 - Programming the Microsoft Kinect - refine the conducting application, or develop gesture recognition interfaces for other applications (games, sign language, etc.)

 - Virtual orchestras and artificial conductors - incorporate feedback into our conducting robot algorithm, or further develop applications for conducting a virtual orchestra.
 Develop mobile applications that listen and react to music.